PseudoDevs/IamGhost/bbmd3.md

-Last updated: 2024-04-07 19:25:21
+Last updated: 2024-04-07 19:25:54
-Random Quote: Animal instinct.
-When faced with danger, seek refuge in the herd. - Seong Gi-hun
+Random Quote: Reality is more than neurons firing around in your brain.
+Reality is not what's on the inside.
+It's what's happening on the outside. - Daniel Solace